-p.
-22 Bar 162 R.H.
+Bar 162 R.H.
 On the first beat both the pitches and the rhythmic values of the notes give rise to doubts.
 FE has a version with an obvious rhythmic error:

 was the outcome of cancellations in [A], making it difficult for the engraver to properly decipher the text; the proof copy also could have contained corrections.
 In all likelihood, they also caused the error in the pitch record (as indicated by Chopin's correction in FED).
-GE includes a possibly arbitrary correction of the rhythm:

-could have corresponded to Chopin's ultimate intention.
+GE includes a possibly arbitrary correction of the rhythm: .
+We may merely surmise the origin of the EE version, although nothing indicates that it could have corresponded to Chopin's ultimate intention.